TyMarc/turbo-spork/SOLUTION.md

 - You can customize what picture you send
 - You can customize your caption!
 - You can view all of your messages and swipe them
+- You can almoooossttt customized your caption style (Font Size and Colors)

 ### Server